danaolcott/stm8/README.md

 # stm8
-Projects Built on STMicro STM8 Processors
+Projects Built on STM8 Processors
 ------------------------------------------
-This repository contains several projects using the STM8 processor by STMicro.
-Two varients of the STM8 including STM8S103F3P6 and  STM8L151K6 are used for these projects.
-The general intent was to implement various peripherals and compile into some type of a game or other useful device.
+This repository contains several projects using the STM8 processor.
+Two varients of the STM8 include STM8S103F3P6 and STM8L151K6 are used for these projects.
 A development board for the STM8S103F3P6 is commonly found on Ebay for about $1.
 The development board for the STM8L151K6 is from DanasBoatshop.com.
 The The development board was built in KiCad and made by OSHPark.
 The schematics are provided in the repository.

 Two development environments are used in these projects, STVD for building the projects in Windows, and SDCC (Small Device C Compilier) for building the projects in Linux.
 Using STVD is pretty self-explainatory in terms of installation, building, debug, etc.  It seems to have some problems, but overall works ok.
 Using SDCC and flashing the program onto the processor in Linux seems to require a bit more effort.
 In general, the following additional steps are required: